rantsandruse/pytorch_lstm_01intro/README.md

 So let me break down these points for you, in Q & A format below:
 ### Setup and Preparation
-I ran all my tutorials from *Ubuntu 18.04* with *python 3.8.5*.
+I ran all my tutorials with *python 3.8.5*.
 For all the required libraries, please check out *requirements.txt*.
 You can install them via:

       conda install --file requirements.txt

-(Note: you could also use pip, but I find it easier to do conda install for pytorch and related libraries) If you've never heard of LSTM, I'd also recommend taking a look at [Colah's blog](https://colah.github.io/posts/2015-08-Understanding-LSTMs/), which provides great visualizations and an intuitive understanding of RNN/LSTM architectures.
-Briefly, LSTM is a type of recurrent neural network architecture amenable to processing sequences, and has grown to be an extremely popular choice for a wide range of applications, including but not limited to speech recognition, natural language translation, and intrusion systems detection.
+(Note: you could also use pip, but I found it easier to do conda install for pytorch and related libraries) If you've never heard of LSTM, I'd also recommend taking a look at [Colah's blog](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) first, which provides great visualizations and an intuitive understanding of RNN/LSTM architectures.
+Briefly, LSTM is a type of recurrent neural network architecture well suited for processing sequences, and has grown to be an extremely popular choice for a wide range of applications, including but not limited to speech recognition, natural language translation, and intrusion systems detection.

 ### How to preprocess inputs